 Green Climate Fund - Civil Society Readiness: Focus Africa

 The Green Climate Fund (GCF) is the most important multilateral instrument for climate financing and focuses its support on the least developed countries, small island states, and African states.
-The project enhances existing capacities of African civil society to improve the quality of the GCF project proposals submitted, bringing in on-the-ground expertise and enabling the participatory monitoring of GCF projects.
-Project activities include, among other things, the organisation of webinars and workshops as well as the preparation of handouts.
-The project further promotes networking to strengthen the high-level involvement of civil society stakeholders in key African countries.
-Moreover, the expansion of civil society engagement is encouraged through an exchange of experience at the regional and global levels.
-The project thus helps embedding GCF-funded activities in a broader societal support for a transformation towards a low-emission and climate-resilient society.
+The project enhanced existing capacities of African civil society to improve the quality of the GCF project proposals submitted, bringing in on-the-ground expertise and enabling the participatory monitoring of GCF projects.
+Project activities included, among other things, the organisation of webinars and workshops as well as the preparation of handouts.
+The project further promoted networking to strengthen the high-level involvement of civil society stakeholders in key African countries.
+Moreover, the expansion of civil society engagement was encouraged through an exchange of experience at the regional and global levels.
+The project thus helped embedding GCF-funded activities in a broader societal support for a transformation towards a low-emission and climate-resilient society.

 State of implementation/results